 We recognize that it is essential to position ourselves to take advantage of the growth that accompanies a recovering economic environment through same property rental income growth, redevelopment, and acquisitions.
 Management believes that demand for retail space in Canada is on the rise.
 Leasing interest in Place Val Est has increased with the improvement of the Sudbury economy and the addition of the Rossy store will be a positive influence in the REIT's leasing efforts of the remaining space.
 Management believes that Méga Centre's location, transportation access, visibility and the surrounding community's demographics will enable us to improve its absorption in occupancy and stabilize our net operating income from the property.
-The addition of the Wellington Southdale property, with a 96.0% occupancy rate as of June 30, 2011 and the additions of the SDM properties and Centuria Urban Village, both with a 100% occupancy rate as of June 30, 2011, will provide stable cash flows.
+The addition of the SDM properties and Centuria Urban Village, both with a 100% occupancy rate as of September 30, 2011 and the additions of the SDM properties and Centuria Urban Village, both with a 100% occupancy rate as of September 30, 2011, will provide stable cash flows.
+Evergreen Shopping Centre and Place Desormeaux have occupancy rates of 92.5% and 98.7%, respectively.
+The REIT is active in leasing up the vacant space at Evergreen Shopping Centre, and the REIT recently entered into an agreement with Wal-Mart for the transfer and assignment of the lease and space currently occupied by Zellers.
+This ensures that 81,000 square feet of space remains occupied until at least 2016, with nine consecutive five-year renewal options.
+Having Wal-Mart as a strong-anchor tenant at Place Desormeaux will provide strong cash-flow to the property.

-Finally, Partners REIT will continue to monitor both the economy and real estate markets with a view to ensuring adequate access to new equity and debt to enable the REIT to meet its existing operational requirements and maximize opportunities that may become available.
+Finally, Partners REIT will continue to monitor both the economy and real estate markets with a view to ensuring adequate access to new equity and debt that will enable the REIT to meet its existing operational requirements and maximize opportunities that may become available.
 Management also believes that it is essential to keep pace with changes in the retail environment and ongoing challenges presented by the global recession and European debt management problems.